heisolade/heisolade/README.md

 - 👋 Hi, I’m @heisolade (Oladé LAOUROU)
-- 👀 I’m interested in Data Science, web and CyberSec
+- 📚 I’m interested in Data Science
-- 🌱 I’m currently learning Oriented Object Programming with C++ and also Web
+- 🌱 I’m currently student in Big Data and AI
-- 💞️ I’m looking to collaborate on all project
 - 📫 How to reach me linkedin(Oladé LAOUROU)
-- 😄 Pronouns: He
+- 👨🏾‍🦱 Pronouns: He
-- ⚡ Fun fact: i love food :)

 <!---
 heisolade/heisolade is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.